ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/ParameterID/general_information/ParameterID_structs.rst

 Global config struct
 ====================

-This struct carries all configuration values of the ParameterID which affect multiple state.
-It consists of request-flags for the individual ``ID-states``, initial controller-configuration and motor configuration values, ACCEPT and RESET flags, etc. Depending on the setup, some configuration values can be left at 0.
-For further information check each struct members description.
+This struct carries all configuration values of the ParameterID, which affect multiple states.
+It consists of request flags for the individual ``ID-states``, initial controller configuration and motor configuration values, ACCEPT and RESET flags, etc. Depending on the setup, some configuration values can be left at 0.
+For further information, check each struct member's description.

 .. doxygenstruct:: uz_ParaID_GlobalConfig_t
   :members: